Posted under: Dental Implants, Dentures

 - They require frequent readjustments and replacements depending on the changes that take place within the jaw.

 Along with a personal choice, there are various factors that help distinguish and determine between two teeth replacement alternatives.
 To weigh all your options, opt for a thorough consultation and examination conducted by your dentist.
-Contact the Gainesville dental team at Tioga Dental & Orthodontics today to set up an appointment.
+Call us today at (352) 436-4215 or book an appointment online.